IshitaTakeshi/PCANet/README.md

 from pcanet import PCANet

 # Arguments are basically passed as tuple in the form (height, width) but int is also allowed.
-# If int is given, the parameter will be converted into (size, size).
+# If int is given, the parameter will be converted into (size, size) implicitly.
 pcanet = PCANet(
     image_shape=28,  # the size of an input image
     # kernel size, kernel step size, and the number of filters in the first layer, respectively